-Selecting your gear for the Appalachian Trail is one of the most important parts of the pre-trail planning phase and something that shouldn’t be taken lightly, in my opinion.
+Selecting your Appalachian Trail gear is one of the most important parts of the pre-trail planning phase.
+It’s something that shouldn’t be taken lightly, in my opinion.
 After all, your gear is your lifeline and there to keep you on the trail for as long as possible; choose crappy gear and you could be making an early, unplanned departure.

-I spent a long time researching the gear I would need for my hike, taking price (I was on a budget), weight and quality into consideration with every single purchase.
+I spent a long time researching my Appalachian Trail gear.
+I took price (I was on a budget), weight and quality into consideration with every single purchase.

-I’m proud to say that overall, I was more or less thrilled with every item I bought and they went on to withstand everything that was thrown at them along the AT.
+I’m proud to say that overall, I was more or less thrilled with every item I bought.
+They went on to withstand everything that was thrown at them along the AT.
 I didn’t need to, or want to make any major gear changes during my hike and would continue to use the majority of it in future endeavours.

 That being said, going forward I think I would upgrade my tent and backpack if I had the funds available.
 But for my level of experience at the time, plus the price, quality and weight of these items, they were perfectly good enough.